• Skip to content

 If your doctor has any concerns about your child’s heart murmur, the doctor might order an ECG and a chest X-ray.

-The doctor might also refer your child to a paediatric cardiologist, who might do an echocardiogram.
+The doctor might also refer your child to a cardiologist, who might do an echocardiogram.

 Heart murmur treatment

-If your child has heart disease, she’ll probably need some form of treatment.
-This can range from medication to surgery, depending on what kind of disease it is and how bad it is.
+If your child has heart disease, they might need some form of treatment.
+This can range from taking a medicine to needing an operation, depending on what kind of disease it is and how bad it is.
+Some children don’t need any treatment and just need regular check-ups with their cardiologist.

 Supported By